The Christina Grillo Sullivan Foundation

 Class A Volunteering

-Opportunities to participate as a Class A volunteer include: coaching, fundraising, being a Unified Partner, officiating, and more.
+Opportunities to participate in a Class A volunteer includes coaching, fundraising, being a Unified Partner, officiating, and more.
 Special Olympics Texas depends on these volunteers to assist in providing life-changing experiences to the thousands of athletes participating in the program.

 - Submit the Class A Volunteer Application